 On March 13, 2020, a national public health emergency (PHE) was declared regarding the Novel Coronavirus Disease (COVID-19) outbreak.
-This resulted in the subsequent passage of the Families First Coronavirus Response Act (FFCRA), the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and the release of myriad federal waivers and flexibilities.
+This resulted in the subsequent passage of the Families First Coronavirus Response Act (FFCRA), the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and the release of numerous federal waivers and flexibilities.
 These collective provisions were designed to help states swiftly and appropriately respond to the PHE in an effort to control the spread of COVID-19, while helping to support the various health care delivery systems.

-While Medi-Cal had an existing expansive telehealth policy given the changes implemented in 2019, as a result of the COVID-19 PHE, DHCS implemented additional broad flexibilities relative to telehealth modalities via blanket waivers and Disaster Relief state plan amendments (SPAs).
-This has enabled Medi-Cal's health care delivery systems to meet the health care needs of our beneficiaries in an environment where inperson encounters were not recommended and, at times, not available.
+In response to the COVID-19 pandemic, DHCS implemented additional flexibilities via blanket waivers and Disaster Relief state plan amendments (SPAs).
+These changes enabled Medi-Cal's health care delivery systems to meet the health care needs of our beneficiaries in an environment where in- person encounters were not recommended and, at times, not available.
 DHCS' temporary policy changes during the COVID-19 PHE include:

-- Expanding the ability for providers to render all applicable Medi-Cal services that can be appropriately provided via telehealth modalities including those historically not identified or regularly provided via telehealth such as home and community-based services, Local Education Agency Billing Option Program (LEA BOP) and the Targeted Case Management Program (TCM) services. - Allowing most telehealth modalities to be provided for new and established patients. - Allowing many covered services to be provided via audio-only for the first time.
+- Expanding the ability for providers to render all applicable Medi-Cal services that can be appropriately provided via telehealth modalities including those historically not identified or regularly provided via telehealth such as home and community-based services, Local Education Agency Billing Option Program (LEA BOP) and the Targeted Case Management Program (TCM) services. - Allowing most telehealth modalities to be provided for new and established patients.

-- Allowing payment parity between services provided in-person face-to-face, by video, and by audio-only when the services met the requirements of the billing code by various provider types, including Federally Qualified Health Centers (FQHCs)/Rural Health Centers (RHCs) in both FFS and managed care. - Waiving site limitations for both providers and patients for FQHC/RHCs, which allows providers and/or beneficiaries to be in locations outside of the clinic to render and/or receive care, respectively. - Allowing for expanded access to telehealth through non-public technology platforms.
+- Allowing many covered services to be provided via audio-only for the first time. - Allowing payment parity between services provided in-person face-to-face, by video, and by audio-only when the services met the requirements of the billing code by various provider types, including Federally Qualified Health Centers (FQHCs)/Rural Health Centers (RHCs) in both FFS and managed care. - Waiving site limitations for both providers and patients for FQHC/RHCs to allow providers and beneficiaries to be in locations outside of the clinic. - Allowing for expanded access to telehealth through non-public technology platforms consistent with temporary "good faith" exemptions to the Health Insurance Portability and Accountability Act (HIPAA) implemented by the federal Office of Civil Rights.

-Medi-Cal claims data illustrate a rapid increase in telehealth utilization in response to the pandemic, with both physical and behavioral health providers pivoting to provide services via video and audio-only modalities.
+Supported by these state and federal flexibilities, Medi-Cal claims data illustrate a rapid increase in telehealth utilization in response to the pandemic, with both physical and behavioral health providers pivoting to provide services via video and audio-only modalities.